 In this era of stakeholder capitalism, corporate engagement on controversial social issues, wars, pandemics, and vague or aspirational environmental, social and governance (ESG) goals driving investor decisions, “reputation management” is incomplete without “reputation risk management” and, increasingly, legal compliance.
 Marketers cannot do it alone.

 It has become clear that reputational risks are not merely marketing or communications issues.
 They occur when stakeholder expectations and actual performance and governance are not in sync.
 If the company’s annual report or SEC filings or statements on its website describe ESG goals, for example, that don’t actually have operational plans behind them or governance oversight to ensure accountability, at some point in the future, stakeholders are going to be disappointed and their anger toward the company is going to be felt in tangible ways.
-The board, for example, with face the wrath of angry shareholders.
+The board, for example, will face the wrath of angry shareholders.

 That’s an example of a reputational crisis and, in all likelihood, marketing and communications departments—along with legal—will be responsible for the clean-up.

 We have argued for years that the process for managing and mitigating reputation risk needs to include Risk Managers and Chief Legal Officers.
 It requires intelligence gathering from throughout the enterprise, an assessment of where gaps exist between expectations and reality, and a plan for either managing expectations or addressing operational performance, and authenticating the process while insuring against potential losses.
 It is the sort of sophisticated managerial operation that dutiful boards are expected to oversee.

 Marketing and communications are important components.
 A recent analysis by Steel City Re found that companies with strong reputation risk management processes outperform their peers in the aftermath of a crisis.
 That “reputation premium” doubles when they’ve communicated about their process publicly.